Lemoncode/CSS_Samples/02 Isolated demos parcel/02 positioning/02 absolute/README.md

 }
 ```

 * Now all the set (container and box it's moving together).
-The blue box noves with container because it's inside.
+The blue box moves with container because it's inside.
 The other elements are responding because even the blue box is set to absolute, the container box is not, so they are responding to the changes on container.

 ### 8. Let's add property top to our blue box.